BrewBlox/brewblox-documentation/docs/dev/decisions/20201125_automation_revision.md

-# Automation revision and Node-RED
+# Automation Revision and Node-RED

 Date: 2020/11/25